ZihCode/ZihCode/README.md

 - &emsp;&emsp;Resampling algorithm in Pure C.😢(Currently)
 ************************************************************************************************************************************

-- 🌱 I’m currently learning FT(Fourier); Artificial Intelligence; Music algorithm and so on.
+- 🌱 I’m currently learning FT(Fourier); Artificial Intelligence; Music algorithm and so on.At the same time, I am strengthening my cpp skills by learning the content posted on learncpp.com, and I hope to finish this part of learning by March next year.

-- 🤔 I’m looking for help with dsp algorithm.Like Wavelet transform, STFT, HHT(Hilbert-Huang Transform) and so on.
+- 🤔 I’m looking for help with dsp algorithm.Like Wavelet transform, STFT, HHT(Hilbert-Huang Transform), Filters and so on.I sometimes go to the CCRMA Institute on MIT's website to learn about modern signal processing.

 - 💬 Some development experience of the project I have completed can be found on my personal WeChat official account: YiyinValley_